HMS Seahorse (1794): Revolutionary Wars

 Launched in June 1794, Seahorse was commissioned the following month by Captain John Peyton for the Irish Station.

 In July 1796, HMS Cerberus (1794) and Seahorse took the privateer cutter Calvados (or Salvados).
 Calvados carried six guns and ten swivels, and had a crew of 38 men.
 She was ten days out of Brest, France, but had not made any captures.
 Joined by Diana, Cerberus and Seahorse captured the 14-gun privateer Indemnité on 28 August.
 Indemnité, of Boulogne, was pierced for 14 guns but carried ten.
 She had a crew of 68 men.

-On 14 September 1796, Cerberus, Seahorse and Diana captured the Brazilian ship Santa Cruz.
+On 14 September, Cerberus, Seahorse and Diana captured the Brazilian ship Santa Cruz.

 Seahorse took part in Rear Admiral Nelson's attack on Santa Cruz on 25 July 1797.
 She captured the French frigate Sensible in a minor action on 27 June 1798 in the Strait of Sicily.

 She was with Vice-Admiral Hood's squadron off Alexandria in August 1798.
 On 2 September, while on patrol in the company of Zealous, Goliath, Swiftsure, Emerald, Alcmene, and Bonne Citoyenne, Seahorse assisted in the destruction of Anemone, a French aviso.
 Anemone had left Toulon on 27 July and Malta on 26 August.
 Emerald and Seahorse chased Anemone inshore where she anchored in the shallow water, out of reach of the two British frigates.
 When the frigates despatched boats, Anemone cut her anchor cable and drifted on to the shore.
 While the Frenchmen were attempting to escape along the coast, unfriendly Arabs captured them and stripped them of their clothes, shooting those who resisted.
 The commander and seven others escaped naked to the beach where the British, who had swum ashore with lines and wooden casks, rescued them.
 Anemone had a crew of 60 men under the command of enseigne de vaisseau Garibou, and was also carrying General Camin and Citoyen Valette, aide de camp to General Napoleon Buonaparte, with dispatches from Toulon, as well as some other passengers.
 Camin and Valette were among those the Arabs killed.

 Seahorse arrived at Portsmouth in October 1799, and returned to the Mediterranean in May 1800 as the flagship of Rear-admiral Sir Richard Bickerton.
-On the way, in the evening of 4 April, she encountered the merchantman Washington which was sailing form Lisbon to Philadelphia, and which cleared for action.
+On the way, in the evening of 4 April, she encountered the merchantman Washington which was sailing from Lisbon to Philadelphia, and which cleared for action.
 Both parties were able to identify themselves in time.